watheia/blowdryer-diffplug/README.md

 ## [3.2.1] - 2020-06-05
 ### Changed
 - We now require Spotless `4.3+`, because we do formatting relative to `origin/master`.
-  * If you run `spotlessApply -PsetLicenseHeaderYearsFromGitHistory=true` then every license header will be updated appropriately
+  * If you run `spotlessApply -PspotlessSetLicenseHeaderYearsFromGitHistory=true` then every license header will be updated appropriately

 ## [3.2.0] - 2020-04-07
 ### Added